 The JBLE-Langley HMMP team will meet on an as-needed basis to review the Contractor Hazardous Material Worksheets and SDSs to ensure there are no concerns with the chemicals being used and/or stored on the installation.
-If there are concerns about any chemicals, and if it is determined that the Contractor plans to use an extremely hazardous chemical on JBLE-Langley, the HMMP team will notify the Contracting Officer's Representative and the Project Manager who will in-turn notify the Contractor of JBLE-Langley's concern.
+If there are concerns about any chemicals, and if it is determined that the Contractor plans to use an extremely hazardous chemical on JBLE-Langley, the HMMP team will notify the Contractor of JBLE-Langley's concern.
 The Contractor will not bring any extremely hazardous chemicals on JBLE-Langley or any other chemicals that the HMMP team determines cannot be used on JBLE-Langley.
 The HMMP team will also notify the Project Manager if all hazardous materials are authorized for use.